meganemichel/nf-tower-docs/hugo/content/docs/welcome/introduction.md

 To put it simply, Nextflow is a runtime for the execution of Nextflow pipelines.

-Nextflow is the engine
+Nextflow is the engine making sure workflows written in the Nextflow language are correctly executed independently of their compute environment.

 ## Why Nextflow Tower?

-We created Nextflow in 2013 to deliver the most seamless experience for data pipelines at scale.
+We created Nextflow in 2013 to deliver the most seamless experience for executing data pipelines at scale.

-Nextflow Tower is the continuation of this mission encompassing the latest technologies.
+Nextflow Tower is the continuation of this mission.
+Encompassing the latest technologies we have built a platform to easily execute and monitor pipelines across every step.
+All actions are programatically accessible through our API.

-### Advantages

-Choosing to build a static site and use a Git-backed CMS comes with a multitude of advantages over the traditional Monolithic CMS:

-### Speed, reliability, and security

-Static sites don't require a complicated server setup to allow for the dynamic rendering of pages.
-This means your sites download faster for visitors, can handle insane volumes of traffic, and have many fewer touch points that are vulnerable to hacking.

-### Continuous Deployment

-Unlike traditional content management systems, your codebase _is_ your website.
-That means developers can work on changes to the website locally, and then push to Git and automatically have them deployed to production.

-### Unified Workflow

-Gone are the days of developers and editors having completely separate workflows.
-Developers and editors now work in sync with Git, providing unparalleled ability to deliver quickly and easily.